IDR/idr.openmicroscopy.org/_includes/filezilla.md

 ## How to find the path for a specific Image/Plate

-If you want to download a specific Image/Plate, you can find the path by clicking on the "file paths" icon:
+If you want to download a specific Image/Plate:

+1. Navigate to the particular image in OMERO.web, e.g. https://idr.openmicroscopy.org/webclient/?show=image-14788705

+2. Click on the "file paths" icon in top-right corner and copy the path.

+3. Construct the path to use using following example:

 <img src="img/filezilla/file-paths.png" alt="File paths" width="50%" />

-The example shows that the file for this image ([15301_week8_PAS](https://idr.openmicroscopy.org/webclient/?show=image-14788705))can be found at `idr0148-schumacher-kidneytem/20220927-Globus/0000-assay_1-light_microscopy/15301_week8_PAS.tiff`.
+The example shows that the file for this image ([15301_week8_PAS](https://idr.openmicroscopy.org/webclient/?show=image-14788705)) can be found at `idr0148-schumacher-kidneytem/20220927-Globus/0000-assay_1-light_microscopy/15301_week8_PAS.tiff`.

-But keep in mind, that you usually can't download a single image from a Plate, but you can find the path to the Plate to download.
+Note: You usually can't find a path to a single image from a Plate - the path example above will list paths to ALL the images from that Plate, even if only one is selected.
+The download of one image from a Plate is possible, but it will be hard to ascertain the precise position of the downloaded image in the PLate after download.
+Nevertheless, you can use the path to the whole Plate to download.